 In November 2017, the American Journalism Historians Association presented me with its Local Journalist Award, given to one person in the state where the organization holds its annual convention.

 I glanced at the audience.
-There stood the publisher of the newspaper for which I work, the Arkansas Democrat-Gazette.
-Beside him was president of the company which owns the newspaper and the managing editor.
+There stood the publisher of the newspaper for which I worked at the time, the Arkansas Democrat-Gazette.
+Beside him was the CEO of the company which owns the newspaper and the managing editor.

 A few years later, a legendary and often combative Arkansas journalist gave me my first full-time job at The Associated Press in Little Rock.
 His name was John Robert Starr.
 And if he were here today, he might take credit for my being an aggressive reporter.
 I shall not forget the time he called me into his office in the 70s.
 I was in my 20s, naive and totally unaware of anything remotely amiss in Mr. Starr’s life.
 He told me I was not being aggressive enough when I questioned newsmakers.
 I disagreed.
 He said, “OK, ask me a tough question.”
 Out of nowhere, I said, “Have you ever had an affair?”
 He stared at me, was silent a few seconds, and then said I could leave.
 He never answered my question.